 Is it effective?

 There is very little research on the Paleo diet and none carried out over a long period of time as to demonstrate effectiveness.
 Research is also difficult as there are so many variations of this diet.
-As with many popular diets that require omitting major food groups, there is concern not only about an individual’s ability to adhere to such strict rules, but also concern that omitting groups of food like dairy could result in low intake of calcium and vitamin D. While some of the principles are sound, such as an emphasis on more whole, unprocessed foods, most experts agree that it is not recommended long term.
+As with many popular diets that require omitting major food groups, there is concern not only about an individual’s ability to adhere to such strict rules, but also concern about omitting major groups of food.
+While some of the principles are sound, like the emphasis on more whole and unprocessed foods, most experts agree this is not recommended long term.

 What are some pros and cons?

-Pros: Emphasis on fruits and veggies, lean meat, seafood and less processed foods is good.
+Pros: Emphasis on fruits and veggies, lean meat, seafood and less processed foods is beneficial.

-Cons: Not much research pointing to benefits; concern of long-term loss of nutrients (calcium, B vitamins) when major food groups such as grains and dairy are omitted; expensive
+Cons: Not much research pointing to benefits; concern of long-term loss of nutrients (calcium, B vitamins) when major food groups such as grains and dairy are omitted.
+Can be expensive.

 How do I learn more?

-- It is strongly recommend if you choose to try the Paleo plan to talk with your doctor and dietitian.
+- It is strongly recommend if you want to try the Paleo plan, to talk with your doctor and a dietitian.

-What do I buy at the grocery store?
+What are some examples of things I’d buy at the grocery store?

-Eating a healthy diet and being active are both really important for being healthy, but for many people diet and exercise alone aren’t enough to help them reach their weight-loss goals.
+Eating a healthy diet and being active are both very important, but for many people, diet and exercise alone aren’t enough to help them reach their weight-loss goals.
 If this sounds familiar, read this fascinating article about what to do when diet and exercise aren’t getting you to where you want to be.